shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

     }
 ```

-The post is created, Now how we can let the client know that the post is created and the client fetch the post and render it into ui.
+The post is created, Now we can let the client know that the post is created.
+The client can fetch the post and render it into the UI.
 Anchor provides a handy feature of emitting an event, Event??
 Yup, you read it right.
 We can emit an event like post-created.
 Before emitting an event, We need to define it.

 ```rust